spoonapps/docs/doc/getting_started/tour_ii/tour_ii.md

 When you are done, press **Ctrl+C** to stop the server, then `exit` the container.

 ```
 # Ctrl+C to shut down.
-No need to delete batch file.
+No need to terminate batch file.
 Ctrl+C
 Terminate batch file (Y/N)?
 N